-Uniformed security guards operate 7:30 p.m. to 3 a.m. during the summer and 6:30 pm to 2 a.m. during the school year, seven days week, providing a walking escort to community members within the campus locations only.
-Husky NightWalk also service the UW Tower location and the parking garages.
+Uniformed security guards operate 6:30 pm to 2 a.m., seven days week, 365 days a year, providing a walking escort to community members within the campus locations and the residential area north of 45th St. Bounded by NE 45th St on the south, 15th Ave NE on the west, 22nd Ave NE to the east, and Ravenna Park in the north, the service includes all residences located on each border street, as outlined in the map.
+Husky NightWalk also services the UW Tower and Roosevelt Commons to the connected UW parking garages and bus stops.
 Husky NightWalk provide escorts to the Tower location but not from the Tower to campus.
 In addition, Husky NightWalk security guards are equipped to help people, with proper identification, who cannot get into their offices and they can assist with jump starts for dead batteries.
 When members from the campus community need help, call 206.685.WALK (9255).

 How to Use Husky NightWalk